MacinME/order-summary-component/README.md

 ### Continued development

-I would like to continue building complex layouts, and reinforce some CSS sections like responsive design.
+I would like to continue building complex layouts, and using responsive design.
-Also want to create projects with JavaScript.
+Also want to create JavaScript projects.🚀

 ### Useful resources

-- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) - This helped me for create some kind of beutiful transitions over the buttons when hovering.
+- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) - This helped me for create some kind of beautiful transitions over the buttons when hovering.
 I really liked how it works, and I want to start use them to my future projects.
 - [Image Color Picker](https://imagecolorpicker.com/) - This is an amazing tool when we want to know the exactly color of images or designs parts.

 ## Author